EXSyst/normalizer-extra-bundle/README.md

     collection: false

     # A meta-normalizer that can generate fast normalizers for most
     # classes, and delegate to them.
-Disabled by default.
+    # Disabled by default.
     specializing: false
   options:
     # Always use a breadth-first normalization algorithm, that can
     # optimize initialization operations by batching them.
     # Some normalizers may be incompatible.
-Disabled by default.
+    # Disabled by default.
     implicit_breadth_first: false

     # Automatically provides metadata consumers with information
     # obtained by using Symfony's PropertyInfo component and serializer
     # metadata, Doctrine's mappings, and annotations.
-Enabled by default.
+    # Enabled by default.
     auto_metadata: true

+    # Parameters to use in the (de)serialization context of the services
+    # defined by enabling the above features.
+    # Null by default, which is treated the same as an empty mapping.
+    default_context: ~
   unsafe_features:
     # Optimizes Doctrine collection initializations by batching them.
     # Disabled by default.